 The manufacturer’s instructions guide comes with this information too.
 However, storing shoe glues depends on the state of the glue–that is, whether it is open or closed.
 When it is open, when it’s already in use, it is best stored at room temperature.
-However, before it is opened, it is advisable to store in the refrigerator.
+However, before opening, it is advisable to store in the refrigerator.

 How do I remove these glues when they stick to my hands?

 Using some shoe glues may demand the use of gloves.
-But, many of these glues are best used with bare hands.
-During the work procedure, it is possible for some of these glues to spill over or drip over the hand or other skin surfaces.
+But, many of these glues you can use with bare hands.
+During the work procedure, some of these glues can spill over or drip over the hand or other skin surfaces.
 They’re resistant to water, and so removing them from these areas requires the use of cooking oil before peeling off the glue streak out of the place of deposit.

 Are they resistant to all chemicals?

 No!
-Most of these adhesives are strongly resistant to non-polar solvents like ether and toluene, but are poorly resistant to polar solvents like acetic acid.
-Thus, acetic acid can be used to unbind them when the work is not properly finished and as well as used to clean tools that are used for repairs which under the circumstance are exposed to these shoe glues.
+Most of these adhesives are strongly resistant to non-polar solvents like ether and toluene but are poorly resistant to polar solvents like acetic acid.
+You can use acetic acid to unbind them when you can not finish the work properly.
+These are also used to clean tools that are used for repairs which under the circumstance are exposed to these shoe glues.

 Can toughening be improved?

 Yes!
-Some adhesives are designed with a rubber toughening architecture that allows it to bind permanently and rapidly while others are not.
-These categories can secure external toughening by using these rubber toughening materials alongside them to achieve a more stable, consistent and firm bond.
+Some adhesives are a rubber toughening architecture designed that allows it to bind permanently and rapidly while others are not.
+These categories can secure external toughening by using these rubber toughening materials alongside them to achieve a more stable, consistent, and firm bond.